GSA/piv-guides/pages/template.md

 ![Text for another image goes here]({{site.baseurl}}/img/anotherimagename.png){:style="float:left;width:15%;"}

-**Alerts, Warnings, and Information Blocks**
+**Alert Blocks:  Information, Warning, Success, and Error**

-Use the Alert, Warning, Success, or Information Block formatting to highlight specific information in your Page.
+Use the Alert block formatting for Information, Warning, Success, and Error Alerts to highlight specific information in your guide.

+* **Information Alerts**

+{% include alert-info.html heading = "Important Information Title!" content="Information information text." %}

+This text will appear as an **information flag**, which is a blue banner on the website.
+These flags are used for "informational" messages or notifications, such as useful links or helpful tips.

-* **Warning Blocks**
+* **Warning Alerts**

 {% include alert-warning.html heading = "Important Warning Title!" content="Important warning text." %}

 This text will appear as a **warning flag**, which is a yellow banner on the website.
-Warning flags can be used for notifications, such as when a user should skip a certain procedure.
+Warning flags are used for notifications, such as when a user should skip a certain procedure.

-* **Alerts for Notifications or Problems**
+* **Error Alerts (Notifications or Problems)**

-{% include alert-notification.html heading = "Important Alert Notification or Problem Title!" content="Important notification or problem text." %} <!--Is "alert-notification.html" correct?
-I couldn't find any template or page with an example to bring in here.-->
+{% include alert-error.html heading = "Important Alert Notification or Problem Title!" content="Important notification or problem text." %}

-This text will appear as an **alert flag**, which is a red banner on the website.
-Alert flags may be used for notifications, such as common problems that may occur.
+This text will appear as an **error flag**, which is a red banner on the website.
+Error flags are used for notifications, such as common problems that may occur.

-* **Information Alerts**

-{% include alert-info.html heading = "Important Information Title!" content="Information information text." %}

-This text will appear as an **information flab**, which is a green banner, for an "informational" message.
-Information flags can be used for notifications such as useful links or helpful tips.

 * **Success Alerts**

 {% include alert-success.html heading = "Important Success Title!" content="Important success text." %}

-This text will appear as a **success flag**, which is a blue banner on the website.
-These flags are used to let the user know they succeeded when carrying out a step or action. <!--Is this correct?
-I couldn't find any template or page where this was used as an example to bring in here.-->
+This text will appear as a **success flag**, which is a greeb banner on the website.
+Success flags are used to let the user know they succeeded when carrying out a step or action.

 **Links to Other Documents**